Hardeman County, Texas: Politics

 Republican Drew Springer, Jr., a businessman from Muenster in Cooke County, has represented Hardeman County in the Texas Senate since 2021, and previously in the Texas House of Representatives from 2013 to 2021.

-Hardeman County formerly leaned Democratic, however in recent years it has swung to become solidly Republican.
+Hardeman County formerly leaned Democratic, but in recent years, it has swung to become solidly Republican.

+Hardeman County is located within District 69 of the Texas House of Representatives.
+Hardeman County is located within District 28 of the Texas Senate.